dgaydukov/cert-aws/sa/files/sa.md

 If you create ec2 2 dns host names would be assigned:
 * public -  ec2-{ec2_IP}.compute-1.amazonaws.com
 * private - ip-{ec2_IP}.{your_domain_name}
+Overlay Multicast - method of building IP level multicast across a network fabric supporting unicast IP routing, such as VPC (kernel replicate packets to all subscribers, so if you stream 10 pps (packet-per-second) to 10 subscriber, totally 100 pps would be required).
+Multicast - network capability that allows one-to-many distribution of data, you transmit network packets to subscribers that typically reside within a MG (multicast group).
+MG can have zero or more subscribers, who can join or leave MG.
+Usually multicast implemented in physical networks using hardware replication along a distribution tree.
+So if you need multicast in aws you have to:
+* create eni
+* create overlay network multicast
+AWS provides multicast support for Transit Gateway since 2019.

 ###### Elastic Beanstalk
 Imagine you have spring boot app that use mysql and you want to deploy it to aws, what you have to do: